bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 _`git_repository` documentation https://docs.bazel.build/versions/2.0.0/repo/git.html_

-## BUILD file configuration
+### BUILD files

 The `BUILD` file is where all the rules are declared.
 Rules implement business logic for how the iOS application is built by creating actions.
 An instance of a rule is a `target`.
 A target has a few abilities in Bazel.

-First create a library for an iOS application.
+Let's walk through creating a basic iOS application.
+First, a library for the iOS application sources.
 The following code defines an `objc_library`, `sources`.
 In Xcode this is similar to navigating in the GUI and hitting `File -> New Target`

 ```
 objc_library(